coryshain/cdr/README.md

     python make_plot_jobs.py

-Note that you may need to edit the data and/or output paths in the preceding two scripts.
+Note that you may need to edit the source code in the preceding two scripts to allow them to work in your local runtime environment.
+See comments in the code for details.

 To submit all existing batch scripts (suffix `*.pbs`), run:

     ./qsub.sh *.pbs

-Models, plots and testing results will appear in a sibling directory called `results/cdrnn_freq_pred_owt`.
+Models, plots and testing results will appear in a folder called `results` in this directory.
 To check model likelihoods and tabulate significance tests, respectively run:

-    python -m cdr.bin.error_table ini_owt/DATASET.ini -m ll
+    python -m cdr.bin.error_table freq_pred_ini/DATASET.ini -m ll
-    python -m cdr.bin.signif_table PATH/TO/TEST/RESULTS -s signif_table.yml
+    python -m cdr.bin.signif_table results/signif/DATASET -s signif_table.yml

 Full documentation and API are available here: https://cdr.readthedocs.io/en/latest/.